The answer section is a work in progress. I am working on providing answers to every exercise but this takes time. Thank you for your patience.

 ^

 That doesn’t work.
-Conclusion: every Odin program must have a special procedure called main, which acts as the starting point of the program.
+Conclusion: every Odin executable program must have a special procedure called main, which acts as the starting point of the program.

-It is possible to write things that are not programs, like libraries in Odin as well.
+It is possible to write things that are not executable programs, like libraries in Odin as well.
 As you will see later, they are not required to have a main procedure.

 Exercise 9